gabArruda/nuuvem-test/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version 3.1.2

-* System dependencies
+* System dependencies: Postgresql, Ruby 3.1.2, yarn

-* Configuration

-* Database creation

-* Database initialization
+* How to run the project:

+- open the project folder
+- run the command: rails db:create
+- run the command: rails db:migrate
+- run the server with: rails server
+- open localhost:3000 in the browser

-* How to run the test suite
+* How to run the tests:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+- run the command: rspec spec